Azure/prometheus-collector/otelcollector/docs/PromCollectorPublicPreview/READEME.md

 - Please edit the FullAzureMonitorMetricsProfileParameters,json file appropriately before running the ARM tempalte
 - Please add in any existing azureMonitorWorkspaceIntegrations values to the grafana resource before running the template otherwise the older values will get deleted and replaced with what is there in the template at the time of deployment
+- Please assign the role 'Monitoring Data Reader' to the Grafana MSI on the Azure Monitor Workspace resource so that it can read data for displaying the charts